Questions God Asks Us

 Trevor takes 10 questions from the Old and New Testaments to serve as starting points for genuine conversation with the Creator.
 He assures, "We're not starting the conversation with God from scratch.
 God has already begun it.
 We just need to plug into the conversation that is already going on."

-To purchase a print version of Questions God Asks Us, visit The Upper Room bookstore.
+To purchase a print version of Questions God Asks Us, visit The Upper Room online store.

 Trevor Hudson has been part of the Methodist movement in southern Africa for more than 35 years.
 Serving primarily around Johannesburg, South Africa, he is deeply committed to the work and ministry of the local congregation.
 Presently he is stationed at the Pastoral Institute of Northfield Methodist Church in Benoni, just outside Johannesburg, where he works on a part-time basis.